 SHOP BEST LOOSE LEAF TEA

 Discover the best loose leaf teas as rated by Sips by's 700,000 tea-loving Members.
 Across all tea types, from black tea to green tea to herbal tea and more, these are the best loose leaf teas from different tea brands around the world.
 Find your favorite loose leaf tea - no matter the type or flavor of loose leaf tea you're searching for, Sips by has options you'll love.
 Discover your new favorite loose leaf tea, as well as disposable tea bag kits to make brewing loose leaf tea easy.

 DOES TEA EXPIRE?

 Do tea bags expire?
 The short answer is yes and no. Most tea doesn’t truly expire but - just like coffee - the freshness of the tea will start to deteriorate beyond the expiration date.
-In this way, tea bags and loose leaf tea does go bad.
 While some pure blend teas can be consumed past their expiration date (though it’s not recommended), any blend that contains added perishable ingredients like fruit should be more carefully examined after the expiration date before drinking.